joaopedro-dev/todoList/README.txt

 aFazeres:
-  It is a "Todo List" code with Bootstrap CDN for a responsive and JSON+localstorage for save that.
+  It is a "Todo List" code with Bootstrap CDN for responsive and JSON+localstorage for save that.